joaomdmoura/machinery/README.md

 It also aims to have (when implemented with Phoenix) an optional build-in GUI that will represent each resource's state.

+### DISCLAMER

+Machinery is under heavy development, this README does't match the docs for the current released version `0.2.0`, you can check the docs on the link bellow.

 Check proper [Machinery Docs](https://hexdocs.pm/machinery)

 ## Installation